Stability analysis of a branching diffusion solver for semilinear heat equations: Stochastic dominance: binary tree

-The stochastic dominance result of Proposition~\ref{stoch-dom} is proved in two steps. \begin{itemize} \item Step one: for each $\alpha\in\N_0^d$, we merge pairs of adjacent branches coded by $\pt^\alpha$ and $\pt^\alpha \circ f$ into a single branch. \item Step two: we dominate the original distribution $\rho$ of the lifetimes of branches using an exponential distribution. \end{itemize} In Proposition~\ref{stoch-dom} we let
+Our stochastic dominance result will be proved in Proposition~\ref{stoch-dom} in two steps. \begin{enumerate}[i)] \item For each $\alpha\in\N_0^d$, we merge pairs of adjacent branches coded by $\pt^\alpha$ and $\pt^\alpha \circ f$ into a single branch. \item We stochastically dominate the original distribution $\rho$ of the lifetimes of branches using an exponential distribution. \end{enumerate}